NoahR02/learn-odin/src/fundamental_types/pointers.md

----
-title: "Pointers"
-date: "03/08/2022"
-chapter: 2
-subChapter: 4
----

-### Chapter 2.4: Pointers
+# Pointers
 ---

 Pointers point to a memory address.
 The syntax to make a pointer is with a carrot head on the left side of the pointer type.
 To dereference a pointer or access the value at that memory address, we put the carrot head on the right side of the pointer type.
 To get the memory address of something we use the "address of" operator &.

 Below we create a variable called my_value and store 20 inside.
 We then make an int pointer point to the address of my_value.
 ```cpp